 - Separate the eggs.
 Keep the egg whites refrigerated until you're ready to use them.

 - Once the butter has melted, take the bowl off the heat and whisk well.
-Let this mixture cool for a few minutes.
+Let this mixture cool for about 10 minutes.
+This is important because we don't want the egg yolks getting scrambled in the hot mixture!

 - Add egg yolks and vanilla extract.
-Sift in the flour and cornflour/cornstarch.
+Sift in the flour and cornflour/cornstarch.47 g Egg yolk, approximately 3, 1 tsp Vanilla extract, 9 g Cornstarch, 18 g All-purpose flour

-- Now place the egg whites and lemon juice in the bowl of your stand mixer.
+- Now, place the egg whites and lemon juice in the bowl of your stand mixer.
 You can also use a handheld electric beater.
+130 g Egg whites, approximately 4, 1 tsp Fresh lemon juice

 - Beat the egg whites until they are foamy.
-Add in the powdered sugar.
-Beat until you just reach the stage of stiff peaks.
+Add in the sugar.
+Beat until you just reach the stage of soft peaks.

 - Fold in a third of the egg whites into the cream cheese mixture.
 Add another third, fold well and gently.
 Then add the remaining whites.